starknet-io/SNIPs/SNIPS/snip-86.md

   - `uri` REQUIRED.
 An RFC 3986 URI referring to the resource that is the subject of the signing.
   - `nonce` REQUIRED.
 A random string used to prevent replay attacks, at least 8 alphanumeric characters and no more than 31 characters.
   - `issuedAt` REQUIRED.
 The time when the message was generated.
 Its value MUST be an ISO 8601 datetime string.
-  - `expirationTime` OPTIONAL.
+  - `validUntil` OPTIONAL.
 The time when the signed authentication message is no longer valid.
 Its value MUST be an ISO 8601 datetime string.
-  - `notBefore` OPTIONAL.
+  - `validAfter` OPTIONAL.
 The time when the signed authentication message will become valid.
 Its value MUST be an ISO 8601 datetime string.

 - `primaryType` REQUIRED.
 Specifies the primary type of the structured data.
 Its value MUST be "Message".